Context and Objectives

 This project supports the governments of Saint Vincent and the Grenadines, the Dominican Republic, and Saint Lucia in undertaking such reforms through a better understanding of the links between urbanization, supply constraints, housing affordability, and the increasing vulnerability of the housing sector to natural disasters.
 The objective is to support each government to undertake an analysis to address the situation, and to design roadmaps for further steps based on those efforts.

 Activities carried out by the project are organized into the following three components, with some variability for each country:

-In the Dominican Republic, as an input to the preparation of the Rapid Housing Sector Assessment which was completed, the government has requested support for the review of the draft Housing Law and proposed National Housing Plan, leading to the integration of resilient housing policy topics into the new administration’s housing agenda.
+Policy dialogue with the government of the Dominican Republic has advanced significantly.
+The project has enabled the development of the Rapid Housing Sector Assessment, which included a review of the Housing Law and National Housing Plan, leading to the integration of resilient housing policy topics into the country’s housing agenda.
 Furthermore, two workshops were organized in October 2020 on international good practices related to housing legislation in order to strengthen the draft Housing Law of the Dominican Republic, which gathered 30 government counterparts, including 12 women.
 These workshops also led to the delivery of two knowledge products to the government, the first outlining recommendations to strengthen the draft Housing Law and the other serving as a checklist for the establishment of a National Housing Plan in the country.

 Partnerships and Coordination